 Still, posts during off-work hours would probably get better engagement, especially given that Fortune 500 companies post overwhelmingly during business hours.

 A study by Mavrck, on 1.3 million Instagram posts, found that brands can get higher engagement between 6 am to 12 pm.
 The reason is that people keep checking their feeds during these awake hours, but the posting frequency is generally low.
-So, you won’t need to fight for attention.
+So, you won’t need to fight for attention with your target audience.

 Finally, let’s look at Pinterest.
-Their user base is predominantly female and the users look out for creative inspiration.
-Businesses with a visual appeal (like food, eCommerce, retail and fashion) can make a killing on the platform.
+This social network’s user base is predominantly female, who look out for creative inspiration.
+Businesses with a visual appeal (like food, eCommerce, retail and fashion) can make a killing on the social network.